 TFA continued to maintain a relevant operating result in an unprecedented reporting year.
-This was accomplished organisationally due to TFA's business model and the responsiveness required in the rationalisation of resources.
+This was accomplished organisationally due to Touch Football Australia's (TFA) business model and the responsiveness required in the rationalisation of resources.
+The 2020-2021 financial year planning and budget development was undertaken with caution and with the purpose of maintaining operations, at best, for the organisation and the sport.
+Little was known in terms of the level at which the sport would return to play nationally, with the easing of Covid related restrictions.